khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 ## Primary entry point (optional ground filtering/pre-processing + interpolation)

-`ip_main.py` is intended to be the primary entry point to the program.
-You can either use it to interpolate pre-processed LAS files you had already generated using the above secondary entry point, or run ground-filtering/pre-processing as part of this process.
-In the prior case, the program assumes that you used the default `_gf.las` tag for your final exports.
-It also needs the same
-`fnames.txt` file to be present (and the file names in it shoud **not** be tagged `_gf.las`).
+`ip_main.py` is intended to serve as the primary entry point to the program.
+It includes CMD arguments to run pre-processing via `gf_main.py` and post-processing, optionally.
+If you use it to _only_ interpolate pre-processed LAS files you generated using PDAL pipeline entry point, the program will assume that you used the default `_gf.las` tag for your ground filtered/pre-processed LAS files.
+It always needs the `fnames.txt` file to be present (and the file names in it shoud **not** be tagged `_gf.las` even if the
+PDAL pipeline had already been run).

-If you use this as the primary entry point, you do not need to separately pre-process the data.
-Just provide `True` as the second argument (as described below), and the program will automatically run the PDAL pipeline too.
-In this case, it is necessary that your config JSON is called `config_preprocess.json`.
-Note that this solution transfers data between the PDAL-based preprocessing and the interpolation in memory, and is hence _faster_ than running `gf_main.py` separately beforehand.
-The PDAL-IDW method has also been adapted to work so that pre-processing an interpolation form a single pipeline if you are also running pre-processing from this entry point.
+If you wish to run ground filtering/pre-processing from this entry point, you need to call your config file `config_preprocess.json`.
+Note that this entry point transfers data between the pre-processing and interpolation stages _in memory_, and is hence faster than running `gf_main.py` separately beforehand.
+The PDAL-IDW method has also been adapted to work so that pre-processing and interpolation form a single pipeline if you run pre-processing from this entry point.

-The intended workflow is:
-1. Check that you still have the ground filtered files and the `fnames.txt` file in your target folder if you had run the ground filtering/pre-processing workflow separately beforehand.
+If you wish to run CGAL-CDT or polygon-based post-processing, you will need to have all the input polygons in your target folder in the same folder structures as released by
+Lisa and Khaled on Stack (see below).
+At the moment, they both read rivers, seas and the rest of the polygons from Lisa's files by default, and optionally you can uncomment the file path to Khaled's BAG file in the code to also read those (you can do so separately inside the execute_cgal_cdt function and the flatten_water function).
+BAG is commented out in the code as we have not yet decided to flatten building footprints, and also because it is a gargantuan data set and it effectively never finishes processing on my computer.
+We will probably need to find an alternative version of this data set that is binary, or develop a different vector tiling algorithm that performs better.

+The file paths are relative to the target folder:

+`rest_bodies/bbg_rest_of_the_water.shp`

+`river_bodies/bbg_only_river_bodies.shp`

+`sea_bodies/bbg_sea_and_big_bodies.shp`

+`BAG_NL.geojson` _(commented out in the code by default)_

-2. Run `ip_main.py` **from the console**.
+You are advised to run `ip_main.py` **from the console**, preferably from Anaconda Prompt.
 If you run it from an IDE, it will probably not fork the processes properly.

-The following arguments should be provided:
+A key to the CMD call signature of `ip_main.py`:
-    1. target folder (most likely the same as the one you used with PDAL)
+1. target folder file path
 2. bool to indicate if you would like pre-processing to be run before interpolation _(the default value is `False`)_
+3. integer to set the post-processing mode, currently these ones are available:
+	* **0** _(default, does not run post-processing)_
+	* **1** _(runs missing pixel value patching only)
+	* **2** _(runs polygon flattening only)
+	* **3** _(runs both patching and polygon flattening)
-    3. pixel size (in metres) for interpolation _(the default value is 1)_
+4. pixel size (in metres) for interpolation _(the default value is 1)_
-    4. interpolation method, one of:
+5. interpolation method, one of:
 	* startin-TINlinear
 	* startin-Laplace _(default)_
-        * CGAL-NN _(NOTE: Re-designed the algorithm, now uses true natural neighbours.)_
+	* CGAL-NN
 	* CGAL-CDT
 	* PDAL-IDW
 	* IDWquad
-	5. output format, one of:
+6. output format, one of:
 	* ASC
 	* GeoTIFF _(default)_
-    6. IDW argument 1 / File path to input polygons for CDT:
+7. IDW argument 0
 	* _If using PDAL-IDW:_ IDW interpolation radius in metres
 	* _If using IDWquad:_ The _starting_ radius/number of neighbours _k_ to query
-		* _If using CGAL-CDT:_ A file path to a fiona-compatible vector file to be used for setting up the CDT constraints.
-	7. IDW argument 2: IDW interpolation power (exponent) in metres _(both for PDAL-IDW and IDWquad)_
+8. IDW argument 1: IDW interpolation power (exponent) in metres _(both for PDAL-IDW and IDWquad)_
-	8. IDW argument 3:
+9. IDW argument 2:
 	* _If using PDAL-IDW:_ interpolation fallback window size
 	* _If using IDWquad:_ minimum number of points to find per quadrant
-	9. IDW argument 4: query radius/number of neighbours _k_ to query, increment step value _(only for IDWquad)_
+10. IDW argument 3: query radius/number of neighbours _k_ to query, increment step value _(only for IDWquad)_
-	10. IDW argument 5: IDWquad method, one of:
+11. IDW argument 4: IDWquad method, one of:
 	* radial _(for iterative radius increments)_
 	* k-nearest _(for iterative increments of how many neighbours to query)_
-	11. IDW argument 6: IDWquad KD-tree query tolerance value _eps_
+12. IDW argument 5: IDWquad KD-tree query tolerance value _eps_
-	12. IDW argument 7: IDWquad maximum number of iterations before declaring no-data and proceeding to next pixel
+13. IDW argument 6: IDWquad maximum number of iterations before declaring no-data and proceeding to next pixel

 An example call in the Windows Anaconda Prompt would be:

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ False 2 startin-TINlinear ASC`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ False 0 2 startin-TINlinear ASC`

 Or for the PDAL-IDW algorithm (using pre-processing) with radius and power values it would be

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ True 0.5 PDAL-IDW GeoTIFF 10 2`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ True 0 0.5 PDAL-IDW GeoTIFF 10 2`

-As indicated above, for CGAL-CDT the sixth argument is a file path too.
-For example:
+For using pre-processing and both post-processing modes (and defaults for everything else):

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ False 1.5 CGAL-CDT GeoTIFF C:/Users/geo-geek/some_folder/killer_polygons.shp`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ True 3`

 ## A word of caution